robert-adit-sukoco/prolog-jakarta-maps/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 "Prolog Jakarta Maps" is a project that is made as a mandatory final project for Prolog course in <em>Fasilkom UI</em> (Faculty of Computer Science, <em>Universitas Indonesia</em>).
-This project aims to demonstrate the implementation of pathfinding algorithm in Prolog, specifically Depth First Search.
+This project aims to demonstrate the implementation of pathfinding algorithm in Prolog, specifically Dijkstra's Algorithm.

 ### Developers
 * <a href="https://github.com/robert-adit-sukoco">Robertus Aditya Sukoco</a>